No products in the cart.

-“Very knowledgeable presenters, good pace, appreciate extensive written materials.”
+“Very knowledgeable presenters, good pace, and appreciate the extensive written materials.”

-“The judges’ contributions to the panels was a very good add.
+“The judges’ contributions to the panels were a very good add.
 Speakers were all very good.”

-“I thought the program was good. good overview and show the need to develop knowledge of the subject.”
+“I thought the program was good.
+Good overview and shows the need to develop knowledge of the subject.”

 “Efficient speakers, loved the panel on oral argument.”